Is a photographer, editor and documentary filmmaker.

 Myriam’s recent achievements in storytelling come from Morocco and Cuba, where her photos emerged from the effort, skill, spirit and perseverance she gained from all her life experiences with people and countries.

-Today, Myriam lives in Canada sharing her time teaching photography & picture editing at the prestigious Vancouver Film School, teaching Photography Workshops alongside National Geographic photographer Massimo Bassano and projecting new stories worldwide, last ones being in Antarctica, Japan & Morocco in 2018.
+Today, Myriam lives in Canada sharing her time teaching photography & picture editing at the prestigious Vancouver Film School, teaching Photography Workshops alongside Massimo Bassano and projecting new stories worldwide, last one being in Japan, Morocco & Antarctica in 2022.

 Myriam speaks fluent English, Spanish and Portuguese.